asifbacchus/fail2banUFW/README.md

 ## Overview

 This is a basic set up for Fail2Ban on an system that is directly exposed to the internet (i.e. not behind a separate firewall).

 **This set-up assumes you are using UFW as your firewall front-end and it is working correctly.**

 In addition to the standard SSHd jail, a separate jail that monitors UFW BLOCK reports (i.e. connection attempts to closed ports, etc.) is activated.
 This should aid in blocking 'script-kiddies' and port-scanning attacks, reducing the resources your server has to allocate to processing bogus requests.
 F2B will automatically create UFW rules to drop connections from systems that try to make repeated invalid connection attempts and then remove the block automatically after the 'bantime' has expired.
 A special jail is also created for repeat offenders with much longer bantimes as an option.

 ## Documentation

-Please consult the wiki for this repo for detailed instructions, explanations and reasoning behind every customization that is included in the configuration files in this repo.
+Please consult the [wiki for this repo](https://git.asifbacchus.app/asif/fail2banUFW/wiki) for detailed instructions, explanations and reasoning behind every customization that is included in the configuration files in this repo.
 For a quick-start, just use this readme.
 More details can also be found on [my blog](https://mytechiethoughts.com).
 Also, all the configuration files are commented so you can just read those if you're already familiar with how F2B works.

 ## Getting set up

-If you need help getting Fail2Ban installed before using this repo to customize it, please see [this wiki post](https://git.asifbacchus.app/asif/fail2banUFW/wiki/02.-Installing-Fail2Ban)
+If you need help getting Fail2Ban installed before using this repo to customize it, please see [this wiki post](https://git.asifbacchus.app/asif/fail2banUFW/wiki/02.-Installing-Fail2Ban).

 Setup is very simple, especially using the included convenience script which will take care of backing up your existing configuration and copying customized files to the proper locations for you.